We specialize in burying negative search results on Google.

 These include Medium and Crunchbase.

 Here’s a list of some Web 2.0 platforms you may be familiar with.
-They used to rank well, but in 2023, they don’t rank at all:
+They used to rank well, but this year, they don’t rank at all:

 - Blogger.com (blogspot)